 Helpline: 0800 917 4487

 If your complaint is about a service or product bought online, you can submit the complaint using the Online Dispute Resolution (ODR) (this will take you to an external website) platform.

 Complaints submitted to the platform will be dealt with by approved alternative dispute resolution providers, which in our case would be the Financial Ombudsman Service (this will take you to an external website).
 The platform will facilitate resolution of the complaint rather than actually resolving them.

-If you are a Personal Investing customer and already have a complaint with us that you believe needs further attention, you can contact Jonathan Hewitt, Head of Personal Investing, directly by email:
+If you are a Personal Investing customer and already have a complaint with us that you believe needs further attention, you can contact Stuart Welch, Head of Personal Investing, directly by email: